-Advanced Pharmacy Practice Experiences (APPEs) are completed during the final year (4th professional/P4 year) of Northeastern’s Doctor of Pharmacy program.
-Pharmacy students are required to complete six, 6-week pharmacy experiences, often referred to as rotations.
-APPEs provide ‘real world’ experience gained in a variety of professional settings.
-The primary goal of APPEs is to enable students to apply knowledge, skills, and behaviors to the practice of contemporary clinical pharmacy within the American health care system.
-Enabling goals include:
+Advanced Pharmacy Practice Experiences (APPEs) are completed during the final year (4th professional/P4 year) of Northeastern’s Doctor of Pharmacy (PharmD) program.
+In the required six, 6-week pharmacy experiences, often referred to as rotations, APPEs provide “real world” experience in a variety of professional settings.